Dog Bite Attorneys in Westfield, New Jersey

 When it comes to personal injury claims based on negligence, demonstrating a dog’s record of aggressive behavior may be significant.
 Demonstrating this could help the court make a determination on what qualifies as an animal owner’s “reasonable” duty of care.
 For example, if a canine has never demonstrated signs of aggression prior to the attack, the court may find that walking the dog with a leash is sufficient in the owner’s approach to controlling the animal.
 On the contrary, if a canine has a track record of being aggressive towards others, a court might find that a dog walked with just a leash and not a muzzle is insufficient in the owner’s efforts of preventing an injury.

 After a Dog Bite, Fight for Your Rights – Speak to a Qualified New Jersey Dog Bite Attorney Who Will Represent You

 After suffering from a dog bite, many people simply do not know what to do and are left wondering: “Who is responsible for paying my medical bills?”
 “Should I file a police report or contact animal control?”
 “Should I report the bite to the dog owner’s insurance company?”
 “What do I do if I do not know who owned the dog?”
 If you have been bitten or attacked by a dog, you should immediately contact an attorney in New Jersey to help guide you through this traumatic time and make sure that you fully understand your legal rights.
 The insurance company knows their legal rights and has attorneys waiting to defend their rights and so should you.

-At Harrell, Smith & Williams, LLC., we are experienced and proficient in handling all types of dog bite matters and offer free legal consultations to answer any of your questions or concerns.
+At Smith & Williams Law Firm, LLC, we are experienced and proficient in handling all types of dog bite matters and offer free legal consultations to answer any of your questions or concerns.
 Call us at (908) 264-7228 for a free consultation.

 Our lawyers will also represent you in civil litigation cases such as Work Compensation, Medical Malpractice and much more.